-E.2.27 • UK CODE (JUNE 2010) C.3.1.
+E.2.27 Does at least one of the independent directors/commissioners of the committee have accounting expertise (accounting qualification or experience)?
+UK CODE (JUNE 2010) C.3.1.
 The board should satisfy itself that at least one member of the Audit Committee has recent and relevant financial experience.
-As many of the key responsibilities of the Audit Committee are accounting-related, such as oversight of financial reporting and audits, it is important to have someone specifically with accounting expertise, not just general financial expertise.
+As many of the key responsibilities of the Audit Committee are accountingrelated, such as oversight of financial reporting and audits, it is important to have someone specifically with accounting expertise, not just general financial expertise.
 N Mr. Ferdinand K. Constantino, a member of the Audit Committee, is the Senior Vice President & Chief Finance Officer of San Miguel Corporation.
 Mr. Emmanuel Eraña, also a member of the Audit Committee, is the Senior Vice President & Chief Finance Officer of Petron Corporation.
-E.2.28 Did the Audit Committee meet at N 1 E.2.29 least four times during the year?
-Is the attendance of members at 2.2.23 Audit Committee meetings disclosed?
-N E.2.30 . , . , , UK CODE (JUNE 2010) C.3.6 The Audit Committee should have primary responsibility for making a recommendation on the appointment, reappointment and removal of the external auditor.
-If the board does not accept the Audit Committee's recommendation, it should include in the Annual Report, and in any papers recommending appointment or re-appointment, a statement from the Audit Committee explaining the recommendation and should set out reasons why the board has taken a different position. Υ Code of Corporate Governance: Item E; Audit Committee Charter E.3 Board Processes Board meetings and attendance E.3.1 year?
+E.2.28 Did the Audit Committee meet at N E.2.29 least four times during the year?
+Is the attendance of members at L.2.29 Audit Committee meetings disclosed? Ν E.2.30 Does the Audit Committee have primary responsibility for recommendation on the appointment, and removal of the external auditor?
+UK CODE (JUNE 2010) C.3.6 The Audit Committee should have primary responsibility for making a recommendation on the appointment, reappointment and removal of the external auditor.
+If the board does not accept the Audit Committee's recommendation, it should include in the Annual Report, and in any papers recommending appointment or re-appointment, a statement from the Audit Committee explaining the recommendation and should set out reasons why the board has taken a different position.
+Y Code of Corporate Governance: Item E; Audit Committee Charter E.3 Board Processes Board meetings and attendance E.3.1 Are the board of directors meeting scheduled before the start of financial year?
 Scheduling board meetings before or at the beginning of the year would allow directors to plan ahead to attend such meetings, thereby helping to maximise participation, especially as non-executive directors often have other commitments.
 Additional ad hoc meetings can always be scheduled if and when necessary.
-It is common practice for boards in developed markets to schedule meetings in this way.
-N
+It is common practice for boards in developed markets to schedule meetings in this way. Ν